Extension Master Gardener National Summary

 2016

 The 2016 Extension Master Gardener survey conservatively estimates there are 88,951 EMG volunteers throughout the United States and Washington, D.C, annually contributing 5,718,738 hours educating the public, providing youth programming, and facilitating produce donated to local food banks.
 While this is only the beginning of the value EMGs provided in their communities this year, these efforts are estimated to have contributed 138 million dollars in value to the general public.
-Fourty states participated in this report.
+Forty states participated in this report.

 2014